 - Equator Bar – a bit of a local’s pub.
 You can be assured of a warm welcome here, despite the very modern decor.
 It’s also home to OutSkirts, a social and support group for the trans community.

 - Sidewalk Bar – The outside seating is lovely on a warm summers evening.
 Formerly Angels.

-- RSVP – Events only bar available for hire.
+- RSVP – Now closed.
 Formerly: Queer Street; Purple.

 - Nightingales Nightclub – stalwart of the Birmingham gay scene, and central to the dramatics.
 Three large floors of music, drinking, and general antics.

 - The Village Inn, with regular cabaret acts like Sandra, etc., this is a fun place full of kids and extremely loud music.

 - The Core Nightclub – now closed.

 - The Fox Lesbian Bar (NOT The Old Fox, a couple of streets away) – the only Lesbian bar in Birmingham.

 - Unit 2 Sauna – ahem.
+I think this might be closed now?
 LINK NOT SUITABLE FOR WORK!

 - Boltz Cruise Club – ahem, ahem.
 Formally Boots.
+It’s moved up the road 100 yards to the old DV8 site.
 A drink in the bar and the beer garden on Pride afternoon is a must.
 Friendly crowd.
 Very very friendly… LINK NOT SUITABLE FOR WORK!

 - The Fountain Inn – a men’s bar, complete with outdoor seating, and dark room.
 How rude.